beluganos/beluganos/doc/operation-guide.md

 $ sudo beluganos run
 ```

 In this method, Beluganos can be worked in your terminal for debug.
 This command will snatch your standard output. <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> to stop.
+Note that this mode is not supported in case you will use NETCONF or SNMP feature.

 ### Remarks
-`fibcd` service and `beluganos run` command will make start to connect with OpenFlow agent.
+The `fibcd` service and `beluganos run` command will make start to connect with OpenFlow agent.
 Before executing this commands, starting OF-DPA apps is recommended.

 ## Step 3.
 Add Linux containers